Blog

 Excise Tax Simplified: What You Need to Know in 2025

 While not as widely applicable as VAT or Corporate Tax, Excise Tax is crucial for businesses involved in the import, production, or sale of specific goods that are deemed harmful to public health or the environment.
+Introduced in the UAE in October 2017, this tax aims to reduce consumption of unhealthy products while generating revenue to support public services.

 What Is Excise Tax?